Shrishkd/Shrishkd/README.md

 - 👋 Hola , I’m Shrish
 - 📫 How to reach me shrishdas444@gmail.com
-- ⚡ Fun fact: Neither AI or Nuke is dangerous, but AI with Nuke acess is real shit.
+- ⚡ Fun fact: Neither AI or Nuke is dangerous, but AI having Nuke access is real shit. ☠️

 <!---
 Shrishkd/Shrishkd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.